TryGhost/GQL/README.md

 GQL stands for 'Ghost Query Language'

-The aim is to provide a simple gmail or github filter-like syntax for specifying conditions, whilst being flexible and powerful enough to support the majority of 'where' expressions available in SQL.
+The aim is to provide a simple gmail or github filter-like syntax for specifying conditions, while being flexible and powerful enough to support the majority of 'where' expressions available in SQL.

-GQL itself is parsed and expanded out into a JSON object which can be used to build queries in SQL (and probably No SQL).
+GQL itself is parsed and expanded out into a JSON object known as a 'filter' which can be used to build queries in SQL (and probably No SQL).

 ## Beginner